Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Apps/SimpleGMSAApp/Getting-Started.md

 * Install az cli for windows.
 You can find latest version [here](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli)
 * After installing az cli you will need to install aks add-on.
 Run az aks install-cli to add support for kubelogin and kubectl.
-* Please add "C:\Users\sysadmin\.azure-kubelogin" and "C:\Users\sysadmin\.auzre-kubectl to your search PATH so the `kubelogin.exe` can be found.
+* Please add "C:\Users\sysadmin\.azure-kubelogin" and "C:\Users\sysadmin\.azure-kubectl to your search PATH so the `kubelogin.exe` can be found.
 3 options:

     1. Run set PATH=%PATH%;C:\Users\sysadmin\.azure-kubelogin or $env:path += 'C:\Users\sysadmin\.azure-kubelogin' for PowerShell.
 This is good for the current command session.